cortex-js/compute-engine/src/docs/README.md

 ## Syntax and Symbol Dictionaries

-The <a href ="/math-json/format/">MathJSON format</a> is independent of any source or target language (Latex, MathASCII, etc...) or of any specific interpretation of the symbols used in a MathJSON expression (`"Pi"`, `"Sin"`, etc...).
+The <a href ="/math-json/format/">MathJSON format</a> is independent of any source or target language (LaTeX, MathASCII, etc...) or of any specific interpretation of the symbols used in a MathJSON expression (`"Pi"`, `"Sin"`, etc...).

 A **syntax dictionary** defines how a MathJSON expression can be expressed into a specific target language (**serialization**) or constructed from a source